hoverinc/picklejs/docs/functions.md

 cy.timeout(1000)
 ```

-### takeSnapshot
+### compareSnapshot
-Takes s a snapshot of the entire page and matches it against al old snapshot taken.
-Save is under the name specified
+Saves and compares a snapshot of the entire page to the previously (if one) taken snapshot.
+Saved under the name specified

 ```
-takeSnapshot('Test Page')
+compareSnapshot('Test Page')
 ```

-### takeElSnapshot
+### compareElSnapshot
 Takes a snapshot of an element

 ```
-takeElSnapshot('Input');
+compareElSnapshot('Input');
 ```

 ### onPage